onap/integration/docs/integration-resources.rst

 -------------------------

 The integration team shares a Test Result Database with the OPNFV project.
-All the test results of the CD are automatically pushed in this database.
+All the test results of the CD are automatically pushed to this database.
 It is possible to retrieve the results through the Test API associated with this test Database.